TheCandidStartup/TheCandidStartup.github.io/_drafts/one-hundred-posts.md

 Google Search Console doesn't capture the query used for every impression.
 For these pages the proportion of impressions with query data varies between 15% (From Navisworks to Nanite) and 80% (Modern SaaS Architecture).
 No idea why it varies so much.
 I'm assuming the captured queries are representative.

 While pulling the data together, I did occasional spot checks by running a query myself.
-I quickly realized I needed to use incognito mode when I found this near the top of the search results for "mac keyboard layout".
+I quickly realized I need to use incognito mode.
+I found this near the top of the search results for "mac keyboard layout".
 Google knows when I'm googling myself.

 {% include candid-image.html src="/assets/images/blog-analytics-august-2024/google-search-performance-box.png" alt="When Google spots you're testing searches" %}